Good evening :)

 Copper penny stocks are shares of smaller companies in the copper industry that trade at low prices, typically under ₹10 per share.
 These copper stocks are considered high-risk due to their volatility and lower market liquidity.
 Tickertape provides access to various stock screening and analysis features, which can help evaluate the copper share price based on individual preferences.

 The future of copper in India depends on rising demand from power infrastructure, renewable energy, electric vehicles, construction, and manufacturing.
+Market participants also track copper futures to gauge price trends, hedging activity, and global supply-demand signals.
 Expanding electrification, grid upgrades, and clean energy projects continue to support long-term consumption trends.
-Domestic supply constraints and import dependence remain key structural factors shaping the market.
+Domestic supply constraints and import dependence remain key structural factors shaping both the physical copper market and copper futures pricing.